PFAS Site Characterization

 A phased approach is typical for PFAS site characterization.
 Phase 1 may be to identify the presence of PFAS in suspected source area(s) at a site and their impact on drinking water sources.
 Phase 2 typically investigates point and non-point sources at a site and if these sources have migration pathways contributing to the drinking water sources.
 Phase 3 can involve further delineation of PFAS sources and their on-site and off-site extents.
 Phase 4 can be remedial investigation through collection of site-specific hydrogeological conditions, geochemical conditions, precursor transformation potential and remedial option evaluation.

 Researchers continue to study PFAS mass storage, mass discharge, migration patterns and how they respond to environmental conditions and other co-contaminants.
-While analytical method detections continue to drop and state-level health advisory levels get more stringent (see Table 4 of ITRC PFAS fact sheet Regulations, Guidance, and Advisories), the persistence and mobility of these contaminants pose significant challenges for site characterization.
+While analytical method detections continue to drop and state-level health advisory levels get more stringent (see Table 4 of ITRC PFAS fact sheet Regulations), the persistence and mobility of these contaminants pose significant challenges for site characterization.
 Other challenges include verifications of ambient PFAS levels and the presence of multiple point and non-point sources at a site.
 Techniques that can be used to differentiate PFAS sources are under early stage of development.

 With in-house PFAS testing capabilities, CDM Smith is actively involved in developing PFAS property data, verifying PFAS transformation potential and working with academic partners to combine different PFAS analytical tools to further understand the roles of PFAA precursors in a conceptual site model.
 To continue this discussion, connect with one of our experts below.